rishabh-sachdeva/OnlineShoppingApplication/README.md

 4. check-out.

 The third party payment gateway is not integrated as of now, as it is a learning project.
-DB used: MS Access database
+DB used: MS Access database,
 Building tool: ANT.

 generated war, class files and libraries(jar) are also checked into this project.